RondNath/SKRtools/README.md

 # SKRtools: Distributions analysis

 This package offers simple tools to study complex distributions (non Gaussian) and their dynamic:
-- the computation of the individual moments (mean, variance, skewness and kurtosis),
+- The computation of the individual moments (mean, variance, skewness and kurtosis),
-- a Skewness-Kurtosis Relationship (SKR) analysis and related regression parameters (Slope, Y-intercept, R², distance from predicted SKR, distance from reference SKR)
+- The Skewness-Kurtosis Relationship (SKR) analysis and related regression parameters (Slope, Y-intercept, R², distance from predicted SKR, distance from reference SKR)

 The SKR framework consider the complexity found in distribution shapes (non Gaussian) and analyses similarities in these shapes.